 It’s easy to get dehydrated when you’re running every day—even in cooler weather.
 Something about sipping on ice-cold water just doesn’t sound as appealing as a hot coffee during the winter, and you might not even realize that you’re not drinking enough H2O until you’re already dehydrated.

 Make it easier on yourself by adding extra nutrition—and a little flavor—to plain water.
 Coconut water in powder form makes it easy to get nature’s version of Gatorade wherever you are.
-And this extra-healthy pink lemonade is loaded with vitamins, minerals, and antioxidants that will energize you long after your run is over.

 Running nearly everyday naturally takes a toll on your body.
 Forms of exercise with repetitive movement patterns like running or cycling tax the same muscles in the same range of motion, and over time can cause injury if you’re not careful.
 Rehab your body accordingly—after all, it’s better to take five minutes to work out the kinks after a run than it is to be sidelined for weeks because of a strained or torn muscle.